AbandonTech/fastapi-template/README.md

 ```

 ## Pre-commit

 Install pre-commit to make sure you never fail linting in CI.

 ```shell
 poetry run pre-commit install
 ```

+## More Info

+If you would like to learn more, we provide guides and details about this template and the related technologies on our [blog](https://blog.abandontech.cloud/)

+Consider taking a look at our [guide for this template](https://blog.abandontech.cloud/easy-python-web-backend-using-fastapi-postgres-and-prisma/)